kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 and other types of connectivity in the future, and such an expansion would work very cleanly with a matrix.

 Part of this involves a pretty-print functionality for these tables, which can be output at the end of each Network policy test.
-In failed test scenarios, these tables can be compared, and one may easily parse out a logical inference such as "Everything outside the frameowrk namespace has connectivity, even when the truth table explicitly forbids it", which might, for example, point to a bug in a CNI provider related to flagrantly allowing internamespace traffic.
+In failed test scenarios, these tables can be compared, and one may easily parse out a logical inference such as "Everything outside the framework namespace has connectivity, even when the truth table explicitly forbids it", which might, for example, point to a bug in a CNI provider related to flagrantly allowing internamespace traffic.
 Since it is obvious how such a matrix might be defined in Go, we don't provide a code snippet or API example.